Bryan-Thaoxaochay/TEKsystems_notes/Capstone/user_stories.md

 # User Stories
 ## Random User
 1. As a random user, I want to view past blog posts so that I can read them. - **DONE**
-2. As a random user, I want to sign up for an account so that I can get account features. - NEED USER AUTH
+2. As a random user, I want to sign up for an account so that I can get account features. - **DONE**

 ## Signed-In User
 ### Reading